vietdungdev/Koolo-DiobyteVersion/README.md

   to the `Files` slice (discordgo v0.29.0).
 Both `sendItemScreenshot` and `sendScreenshot` are updated.
 This prevents future breakage when the deprecated field is removed.

-### 15. Andariel search fix (`internal/run/andariel.go`)
+### 15. Andariel search fix (`internal/run/andariel.go`, `internal/character/paladin_leveling.go`)

-- **Centralized `searchForAndariel()` method**: added 5 progressively deeper search positions in Andariel's chamber (Y coordinates 9560 → 9530).
+- **Centralized `searchForAndariel()` method**: added 6 progressively deeper search positions in Andariel's chamber (Y coordinates 9560 → 9520), with the final position approaching Andariel's throne directly.
 Before killing, the run now calls `searchForAndariel()` which moves through each position and checks for the boss via `data.Monsters.FindOne()`.
 This fixes the reported issue where the bot would stand at the chamber entrance unable to find Andariel because she was deeper in the room.
 The fix benefits **all 20+ character classes** since it lives in the run layer, not per-character.
+- **Paladin leveling directed search**: `KillAndariel()` in `paladin_leveling.go` now uses `action.MoveToCoords` targeting Andariel's known throne coordinates `(22548, 9520)` instead of `RandomMovement()` when the boss is not found.
+Random movement could move the character further away from the spawn; directed movement converges on her location.

 ### 16. Bot idle state / stuck-in-town fix (`internal/action/move.go`)